nuvibit/nuvibit.com/content/english/blog/aws-foundation-testing.md

 Running workloads reliably and securely in a **multi-account AWS environment** requires a solid and tested Foundation.
 Most workloads can run in the same AWS Organization for production and testing as they can be easily separated.
-Foundation services such as vending, security, logging, monitoring, image factory, and networking cannot be properly tested in the productive AWS Organization because they cannot be separated or they can directly impact all workloads.
+Foundation services such as vending, security, logging, monitoring, image factory and networking cannot be properly tested in the productive AWS environment because they cannot be separated or they can directly impact all workloads.

 For instance, how can network failover be realistically tested in a live AWS Organization without impacting any workloads?
-Or imagine a planned change to your organizational unit structure or your guardrailing [service control polcies (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).
+Or imagine a proposed change to your organizational unit structure or your [service control polcies (SCP)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).

-Thorough testing is highly recommended as an error will instantly impact all your cloud workloads.
+Thorough testing is highly recommended, as a failure will immediately impact all of your cloud workloads.

 To perform meaningful tests, the Cloud Foundation test environment must be as close as possible to the production environment.
 This is the key point why we recommend an additional AWS Organization specifically for **Foundation Testing**.